jhuinac1/Javascript-Algorithms-Data-Structures-course/data-structures/Tree-Traversal/README.md

 - explore everything on the left;
 - visit node ( add to list, print out);
 - explore everything on the rigtt;

+#### used to "export" a tree structure so that it is easily reconstructed or copied

 ![BFS-PreOrder](./preOrder.PNG)